 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The Federal Highway Administration (FHWA) Office of Infrastructure R&D conducts and oversees research and development programs and projects that address critical highway infrastructure needs and priorities of national importance.
+The Federal Highway Administration (FHWA) Office of Infrastructure Research and Development (R&D) conducts and oversees research and development programs and projects that address critical highway infrastructure needs and priorities of national importance.
 Studies focus on the design, materials, construction, operation, and preservation of highway pavements, bridges, culverts, tunnels, and other structures.
-In addition, the Office of Infrastructure R&D provides expert technical assistance to other FHWA offices, other Federal agencies, State and local transportation organizations, industry and academia.
+In addition, the Office of Infrastructure R&D provides expert technical assistance to other FHWA offices, other Federal agencies, State and local transportation organizations, industry, and academia.

 Through an integrated and interdisciplinary research approach, the Office of Infrastructure R&D provides state-of-the-art knowledge and tools with the goal of improving the safety, performance, and cost effectiveness of the Nation’s highway infrastructure, while minimizing the impacts that highway construction, operations, maintenance, and rehabilitation may have on the environment.
 The contributions of stakeholders from across the highway infrastructure spectrum in the development and execution of multiyear R&D plans and roadmaps are key to the success of the office.

 The work of the Office of Infrastructure R&D is carried out by six teams of highly experienced engineers and scientists.
 The specific roles and responsibilities of these teams are as follows: